HamodeMassarwi/MyJavaProjects/README.md

 # MyJavaProjects
-Java project : Programs added ==> Calculator , Disability Fund Calculator , Easy Math Quiz , Snake game , FullScreenShot Capture.☺
+Java project : Programs added ==> Login Form With Functionallity, Calculator , Disability Fund Calculator , Easy Math Quiz , Snake game , FullScreenShot Capture.☺
+There is no Password or Username, You can update it when ever you want .
+Simple Calculator.
+Simple Quiz Form.